LiMinggang/madedit-mod/README.txt

 Fix: Negative match was not supported in Regex with case insensitive(Issue 2) #117
 Fix: Number was not highlighted correctly in Text file(Issue 1) #117
-Fix: Caret and selection would have issue while '\W' matching \r or \n #121 Add documents(CN) for Python simplification
+Fix: Caret and selection would have issue while '\W' matching \r or \n #121
+Fix: To use shift + middle mouse wheel to horizontal scrolling #123 Add documents(CN) for Python simplification
 Update boost to 1.60
 Update Python to 2.7.11